-By default, conversion events are set to "Count once and keep the entrant in the activity" in Target Standard.
-Conversions are counted only once, no repeat conversions are counted, and the visitor always sees the test content.
+By default, conversion events are set to "Increment count & keep user in activity."
+Conversions are counted only once, no repeat conversions are counted, and the visitor always sees the activity content.

-Revenue metrics that are set to "Increment count and keep the user in the activity" log order details only for the first order made by the same visitor.
+Revenue metrics that are set to "Increment count & keep user in activity" log order details only for the first order made by the same visitor.
 All subsequent orders increase conversion count, but will not add revenue to RPV/AOV/Sales, and will not be included in the Order Details report.

-The default behavior for activities using Analytics as the reporting source (A4T) is "Increment count and keep the user in the activity" with "Once per entrant."
+The default behavior for activities using Analytics as the reporting source (A4T) is "Increment count & keep user in activity" with "Once per entrant."

 The following success metrics are available: